AVEVA/OMF-Docs/documentation_v12/Containers/Container_Messages.md

 A Container can be defined for Types whose classification is `dynamic`, and provides a stream of data events.
 Each Container has a unique ID defined by the user.

 Immediately after a Type has been registered using a Type message, Containers may be created using that Type.
-Containers support the same set of actions defined for Type messsages: `create`, `update`, and `delete`.
+Containers support the same set of actions defined for Type messages: `create` or `update`.

 The body of a Container message consists of an array of objects with the following keywords: